pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

-You can read a [document](https://d37djvu3ytnwxt.cloudfront.net/asset-v1:LinuxFoundationX+LFS101x+1T2016+type@asset+block/LFS101_Ch3_Sec1_FSH.pdf) explaining the purposes of these files to guide your exploration.
+You can read a [document](https://d37djvu3ytnwxt.cloudfront.net/asset-v1:LinuxFoundationX+LFS101x+1T2016+type@asset+block/LFS101_Ch3_Sec1_FSH.pdf) explaining the purposes of these directories to guide your exploration.

 ### Output Redirection